Market Analysts see Xcel Energy Inc. [XEL] gaining to $68. Time to buy?

-Xcel Energy Inc. [NASDAQ: XEL] stock went on an upward path that rose over 1.24% on Wednesday, amounting to a one-week price increase of more than 1.79%.
+Xcel Energy Inc. [NASDAQ: XEL] surged by $1.87 during the normal trading session on Wednesday and reaching a high of $67.77 during the day while it closed the day at $67.31.
 The company report on February 22, 2023 that Xcel Energy Inc. Board Increases 2023 Common Dividend 6.7%, Declares Dividend on Common Stock.

 Sponsored